Luca-Nonino/DA-ECONOMICS---POC/scripts/tests/consolidated_code.md

                 "You are an assistant designed to generate a comprehensive analysis based on the provided document. " "Your task is to analyze the document content and create a structured response that adheres to the following prompt format. "
                 "Please ensure your response is detailed and follows the guidelines provided."
-            )
+                "When provided input that is partially in brazillian portuguese, answer in brazillian portuguese" )
         },
         {"role": "user", "content": full_prompt},